syncfusion-content/wpf-docs/wpf/DockingManager/Auto-Hide-Window.md

 ###  Side panel Customization

-The side panel and side panel header can be customize by applying its background, borderbrush and  borderthickness  through  **SidePanelBackground , SidePanelBorderBrush ,SidePanelBorderThickness, SideItemBackground and SideItemBorderBrush** properties of the DockingManager.
+The side panel and side panel header can be customized by applying its background, borderbrush and  borderthickness  through  **SidePanelBackground , SidePanelBorderBrush ,SidePanelBorderThickness, SideItemBackground and SideItemBorderBrush** properties of the DockingManager.

 {% highlight xml %}